 Read about Michael James Manaia here.

-Coming up in August 2013 we have Savages, written by Patricia Cornelius and directed by Susie Dee.
-Savages is a cautionary tale about a group of men who don’t really know themselves or what they can become.
+In August 2013 we had Savages, by Patricia Cornelius and directed by Susie Dee.
+Savages was a cautionary tale about a group of men who don’t really know themselves or what they can become.

 Described by critics as one of the most acute observers of the contemporary social condition – Patricia Cornelius confronts the realities and nuances of contemporary social behaviour with engaging characters and poetic text.